rkotenko/dive-pool-generator/README.md

-* Skydiving and Tunnel Flying dive pool generator
+* Tunnel Flying dive pool generator

+A simple interface to create randomized dive pools using the formations from the International Bodyflight Association